Skip to main content

 Please tell us if something has gone wrong.

-• You can do this securely by using our contact us form.
-Or by writing to Cafcass PO Box 5076, Slough, SL1 0RX or phoning 0300 456 4000.
+If you want to contact our independent Complaints and Correspondence team you can do this securely by using our contact us form.
+Or by writing to Cafcass PO Box 5076, Slough, SL1 0RX or phoning 0300 456 4000

-You can work with someone you trust to submit your complaint, or they could contact us on your behalf
+You can work with someone you trust to submit your complaint, or they could contact us on your behalf.

 The Parliamentary and Health Service Ombudsman – the organisation that makes final decisions on Cafcass complaints – has some tips on making a complaint about UK government services that you may find helpful when sharing your complaint with us.